nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: How to read the command format:**<br>

 * Command words are case-insensitive.<br>
-  e.g. `t add` is the same as `T add` for command words
+  e.g. `t add` is the same as `T add` for command words.

 * Prefixes are case-sensitive.<br>
-  e.g. `t add m/CS2030 d/Programming` is not the same as `t add M/CS2030 D/Programming` and the latter command will throw an error message
+  e.g. `t add m/CS2030 d/Programming` is not the same as `t add M/CS2030 D/Programming` and the latter command will throw an error message.

 * Words in UPPER_CASE are the parameters to be supplied by the user.<br>
   e.g. in `t add m/MODULE`, `MODULE` is a parameter which can be used as `t add m/CS2030`.